mgao6767/frds/docs/source/index.rst

 complexities often encountered in financial research.
 It provides a collection of ready-to-use methods for computing a wide array of measures in the literature.

-It is developed by Dr. `Mingze Gao <http://mingze-gao.com>`_  from the University of Sydney, as a personal project during his postdoctoral research fellowship.
+It is developed by Dr. `Mingze Gao <http://mingze-gao.com>`_ from the Macquarie University, initially started as as a personal project during his postdoctoral research fellowship at the University of Sydney.

 |GitHub license| |PyPI Downloads| |Tests| |PyPI Version|